gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-04/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - UPDATE: HashiCorp changed the GitHub Packer repo from github.com/mitchellh/packer to github.com/hashicorp/packer.
-Because our `curl` commands didn't handle a redirect, this caused some of our scripts to fail.
+Because our `curl` commands didn&apos;t handle a redirect, this caused some of our scripts to fail.
 This update fixes that issue.

 </div>